lnsongxf/dimeanalytics/_MkDocs/docs/git.md

     * **Organizer:** If people are attending remotely: Set up WebEx
     * **Organizer:** If people are attending in person: Make sure that the room is a VC room with a screen
     * **Organizer:** If people are attending both remotely and in person, do both of the above!
-    * **Organizer:** Send out the instructions at the top of this page for what the participants needs before the training.
-Copy the facilitator on the email if that makes sense.
+    * **Organizer:** Send out the instructions below to all participants of the training copying the facilitator.

+> 1. If you do not already have a GitHub account, follow [these instructions](https://worldbank.github.io/dimeanalytics/git/#create-a-github-account)
+1. Send your GitHub username to **{organizer name and email}**
+  - **{facilitator name}** will invite you to the training repository after you have submitted your username.
+Accept that invitation before the training.
+1. [Download and install GitHub Desktop](https://desktop.github.com/) (there are other desktop client but this training will use this one as it is free and approved for WB computers)
+1. Bring the computer where you installed GitHub Desktop to the training

 * A day or two before the training:
     * **Organizer:** Make sure that all participants has a GitHub account and a Git Client (GitHub Desktop if it is a beginner training).
 Send all the GitHub account names to the facilitator
     * **Organizer:** Make sure that all participants are aware that this is an interactive training where it only make sense if everyone brings their own computer doe the training.